bitrise-io/devcenter/_articles/code-signing/xamarin-android-code-signing/xamarin-android-code-signing.md

 5. Check the `Sign .APK file using the following keystore details`.
 6. Fill out the signing information.

-## Use the same keystore path locally and on [bitrise.io](https://www.bitrise.io) for Xamarin Android
+## Using the same keystore path locally and on [bitrise.io](https://www.bitrise.io) for Xamarin Android

 You **cannot use environment variables** in your keystore path in your Xamarin project!
 The keystore path has to be relative to the folder of your Xamarin Android project.
 You can also use an absolute path.